 - Store flour in hermetically sealed containers to prevent it from gathering moisture

-- If you bring out flour from the freezer, let it stay in room temperature before using it, because some types of bread made from flour are sensitive to temperature changes
+- If you bring out flour from the freezer, let it stay at room temperature before using it because some types of bread made from flour are sensitive to temperature changes.

-- If you have been storing flour in cool, dry place in your kitchen, make sure that you store flour in the refrigerator during hot weather
+- If you have been storing flour in a cool, dry place in your kitchen, make sure that you keep flour in the refrigerator during hot weather.

 Authentic Mexican flour tortillas are made out of wheat flour with uncomplicated ingredients and procedure – a little flour, a little lard, and a little heat in the pan.